worker-tools/json-stream/README.md

 const trailer = await data.trailer.pull()
 ```

-In this example the use of `.eager` has unintended consequences: It causes the entire
+In this example the use of `.eager` has unintended consequences.
+TBC

 <!-- ```js
 const ctrl = new JSONParseNexus();